Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Introduction

 \section{Introduction}

-Over the past decade, automatic speech recognition (ASR) systems have advanced rapidly, enabling voice-driven interactions that range from simple command execution in virtual assistants to open-ended conversational queries.
-State-of-the-art ASR models are predominantly based on deep neural networks (DNNs)~\cite{kheddar2024Elsevier, li2025Nature}, and these models are now deeply embedded in everyday technologies, making their reliability under real-world conditions increasingly critical.
-From reactive systems such as Alexa, which control basic functions like lighting and music, to emerging agentic AI systems that couple speech interfaces with autonomous decision-making and action execution.
-In this case, recognition errors can propagate beyond misinterpretation, directly influencing downstream behavior and outcomes.
-Furthermore, these systems are increasingly being deployed in safety-critical domains such as autonomous driving \cite{caldwell2025TCSM} and healthcare~\cite{elhadad2025Elsevier, le2025ACL}.
-Given that multiple studies~\cite{du2020ACM,goodfellow2015iclr, carlini2018IEEE,qin2019PMLR, schonherr2019NDSS} have shown that they can be maliciously manipulated via carefully designed input perturbations, adversarial robustness, i.e., the ability of ASR systems to withstand erroneous or adversarial inputs, is becoming a non-optional requirement, as it affects the security and trustworthiness of automated systems.
+Over the past decade, automatic speech recognition (ASR) systems have advanced rapidly, enabling voice-driven interactions that range from simple command execution in virtual assistants to open-ended conversational queries~\cite{chiu_2018_icassp}.
+State-of-the-art ASR models are predominantly based on deep neural networks (DNNs)~\cite{kheddar2024Elsevier, li2025Nature}.
+As these architectures are increasingly integrated into practical and safety-critical applications---including smart home systems~\cite{sharif_journal_2020}, autonomous driving~\cite{shuangshuang_2022_iccnea, caldwell2025TCSM}, and healthcare~\cite{elhadad2025Elsevier, le2025ACL, tawil_2026_icassp}---ensuring their reliability under real-world conditions is essential~\cite{williams_2022_acm}.
+Given that multiple studies~\cite{du2020ACM, goodfellow2015iclr, carlini2018IEEE, qin2019PMLR, schonherr2019NDSS} demonstrate that ASR models can be maliciously manipulated via carefully designed input perturbations, establishing systemic defenses against these vulnerabilities has become a non-optional requirement for the security and trustworthiness of speech-driven technologies.